collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

 However, these values do not exist in a predetermined list in CollectiveAccess.
 By using original and replacement values, upon import, these values are transformed from “orig” to “original,” from “repro” to “reproduction,” and from “dontknow” to “unknown,” so that these values can match on the list item code for any corresponding values in CollectiveAccess.
 This ensures important data is kept, but changes its formatting to match that in CollectiveAccess.

-See the Import Reference Pages for more on Original and Replacement Values.
+For more on the use of Original and Replacement Values, see `Use of Original Value/Replacement Value Columns <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/orig_replace_example.html>`_.

 Column 9: Replacement Values
 ----------------------------